codexgigassys/codex-backend/README.md

 ![img](doc/13-button-copy-hashes.png?raw=true)

 The **Generate Yara Rule** button will create a Yara rule for the selected files.
+This uses [yarGen](https://github.com/Neo23x0/yarGen), so make sure you have at least 5GB of RAM on the machine you plan to use yarGen.

 ![img](doc/14-button-yara.png?raw=true)